Kathy Sinnott

-Kathy Sinnott (née Kelly; born 29 September 1950) is a disability rights activist and politician who served as a Member of the European Parliament (MEP) for the South constituency from 2004 to 2009.
+Kathy Sinnott (née Kelly; born 29 September 1950) is an American-Irish disability rights activist and politician who served as a Member of the European Parliament (MEP) for the South constituency from 2004 to 2009.

 Early life

 Sinnott was born in Chicago, Illinois, in 1950.
-She married Declan Sinnott when they were both aged twenty one.
-The couple have three daughters and six sons together, they are now separated.
+She married Irishman Declan Sinnott when they were both aged twenty one.
+The couple settled in County Cork and have three daughters and six sons together; they are now separated.

 Career

 She is secretary of the Hope Project, a charity that helps people with disabilities.
 Sinnott founded the Hope Project in 1996.
 In 2000, she took a court case to force the Government of Ireland to provide a primary school education for her son Jamie who has multiple disabilities.
 In 2001, the High Court ruled that every person in Ireland had a constitutional right to free appropriate primary education based on need.
 The judgment confirmed that this was a fundamental right which was not limited by the availability of resources.
 The government did not challenge the High Court decision for children 18 years and younger, but successfully appealed its application to persons over 18 years of age in the Supreme Court.